doublesecretagency/craft-notifier/docs/events/types/entries/entry-deleted.md

 Sends a notification when **an Entry has been deleted**.
 Multi-site entries fire this trigger once (when the canonical record is deleted), regardless of how many sites the entry was propagated to.

-The trigger fires for soft deletes (moved to the trash) and hard deletes alike.
-Restoring a deleted entry fires the separate [**"When an entry is restored"**](/events/types/entries/entry-restored) trigger.
+This trigger fires for both soft deletes (moved to the trash) and hard deletes.
+Restoring a deleted entry fires the separate [**"When an entry is restored"**](/events/types/entries/entry-restored) event.

 <!--@include: @/events/types/_field-conditions.md-->